 |Cutting grades||Fast cut

-With the many options available, there is a certain art to selecting the correct media.
+With the many options available, there is a certain art to selecting the correct media for an industrial parts tumbler.
 Using incorrect media can cause significant problems, such as media becoming stuck in a hole in the part or damaging the part.

 As a general rule, the darker the media, the faster it cuts.
 For example, if plastic media is very dark, it’s likely to be fast-cutting with a more aggressive abrasive.
 Lighter-colored media is more likely to be mild cutting for mildly abrasive mass finishing.